-Blue Marine Foundation (BLUE), along with its long-standing partner, Boat International, have teamed up for the fourth annual edition of The Ocean Awards, which celebrate individuals and projects that have made outstanding contributions to the health of our oceans.
+Blue Marine Foundation (BLUE) and its long-standing partner, Boat International, have teamed up for the fourth annual edition of The Ocean Awards, which celebrate individuals and projects that have made outstanding contributions to the health of our oceans.
 Meet the judges here.

 Please find more information on each of the five categories of The Ocean Awards 2019 below.
 Please kindly note that, in order to be eligible for an award, the project or action must fit within the specified timeframe of 1 December 2017 – 30 November 2018.

 1. The Local Hero

 This award recognises the individual or (grassroots/community-based/local) group that has had the most positive impact on the marine environment within their local community this year.
 The winner will be a recognised leader on marine conservation issues within their community.
 Special attention will be paid to those working in an unfavourable environment or circumstances.